 You should not rely upon forward-looking statements as predictions of future events.
 The forward-looking statements made in this annual report relate only to events or information as of the date on which the statements are made in this annual report.
-Except as required by law, we undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, after the date on which the statements are made or to reflect the occurrence of unanticipated events.
+Except as required by law, we undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, after the date on which the statements are made events.